 At present, only one school in Maine offers a master’s in communication program.
-The University of Maine’s Department of Communication and Journalism offers a campus-based Master of Arts in Communication.
-The University of Maine is regionally accredited through the New England Association of Schools and Colleges.
+The University of Maine’s Department of Communication and Journalism offers a campus-based Master of Arts in Communication program with areas of study in Communication and Mass Communication.
 For students who do not live near Orono, there are online master’s in communication programs that accept students from Maine.
+While many online master’s programs in communication are applied communication programs designed for students interested in careers in marketing communications, media relations, media management, public relations, or related professions, there are some online programs that prepare students for doctoral programs in communication.

 Campus-Based Master’s in Communication Programs in Maine